A shape theorem for an epidemic model in dimension $d\ge 3$: The shape theorem

-\begin{remark} By condition \textit{(ii)} in Definition \ref{def:k_x}, ${\mathcal V}(x)\not=\emptyset$. \end{remark} By condition \textit{(iii)} in Definition \ref{def:k_x}, for all $y,z$ in ${\mathcal V}(x)$, there exists at least one open path from $y$ to $z$, denoted by $\Gamma^*_{y,z}$ contained in $B(x,{\rm C}'\kappa(x))$.
-If there are several such paths we choose the first one according to some deterministic order.
-We finally define an ``edge'' neighborhood $\overline\Gamma(x)$ of $x$:
+(b) By Definition \ref{def:k_x}\textit{(iii)}, for all $y,z$ in ${\mathcal V}(x)$, there exists at least one open path from $y$ to $z$, denoted by $\Gamma^*_{y,z}$, contained in $B_x({\rm C}'\kappa(x))$.
+If there are several such paths we choose the first one according to some deterministic order. \end{remark} We finally define an ``edge'' neighborhood $\overline\Gamma(x)$ of $x$:

 Those neighborhoods satisfy